 Our compensation committee is comprised solely of the following independent directors: Messrs.
-Donlin, Abrams and Keenan.
-None of them has served as an officer or employee of us or any affiliate or has any other business relationship or affiliation with us, except his service as a director.
+Abrams, Creagh, Donlin, Keenan, Mahoney and Reilly.
+None of them is serving or has served as an officer or employee of us or any affiliate or has any other business relationship or affiliation with us, except his service as a director.